xdvarpunen/portable-python-code-generator/README.md

 # portable-python-code-generator

+Offline first command line tool based Python code generation tool.
+Provide input and tool will provide output.
+Below instructions on how to get started using the tool.

+---

 Using [Daoguang/PyCodeGPT](https://github.com/microsoft/PyCodeGPT) to run Python code generator offline.
 Uses CPU instead of GPU.

 > ## What is it?